TSB Classic Plus interest rate to fall to 0%

 If you're planning a big trip, don't just let a mass of disorganised booking confirmation emails pile up.

 Download the handy smartphone app TripIt – available free for iPhone and Android.
 Simply forward all your confirmation emails to it and it'll automatically sort them into a smart itinerary.
 You can also try Remember The Milk – free on iPhone, Android and Blackberry – which helps organise to-do lists.

 An easy trick to keep on top of travel booking details is to set up a separate folder in your email inbox with a memorable title, eg, "Thailand 2021".
 Move booking confirmation emails in as soon as they arrive.
 Give it a quick check before you leave to make sure you've got all the key info.

 Some bookings will need printouts on arrival, such as airport transfer vouchers.
 Forget these and you risk having to pay to use printing facilities at the airport, or face problems on arrival.
 So print them in good time and store them safely with your passport.

 If you're hopping across the Channel, it's often possible to get super-cheap day returns for under £25, sometimes even with a free case of wine thrown in.
 You can even swap £5 in Tesco Clubcard vouchers for £15 in Eurotunnel* vouchers.

 Before you book car hire for your hols, don't forget to consider the alternatives.
 Unnecessary car hire can be an expensive, unused hindrance.

 Car swaps, public transport and even taking your own car may work out cheaper for some destinations.
 Go through this checklist first:

-Whether you want to natter about MoneySaving in Las Vegas, What to do near Calais, Camping tips, or tips on Singles' Holidays, it's well worth a visit.
-Plus if you've any tips to help others, please share them in the 50 Travel Tips discussion.
+The Overseas Holidays and Travel Planning forum board is a great place to share your travel experiences with others.
+Whether you want to natter about MoneySaving in Las Vegas, What to do near Calais or tips on Singles' holidays, it's well worth a visit.
+Plus share your tips in the Travel Tips discussion.